joagre/ratatoskr/README.md

 `foo(a, b)` calls the function `foo` with a list of expression arguments separated by commas.
-These arguments are evaluated from left to right before invoking the function. `foo` can refer to either a named function definition or a variable bound to a function literal.
+These arguments are evaluated from left to right before invoking the function. `foo` can refer to either a named function definition or a name bound to a function literal.
 Functions can be overloaded, and their parameters can have default values.